xebialabs/overthere/README.md

 The service principal name for the remote host has not been added to Active Directory.
 Did you add the SPN as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?

+#### Kerberos authentication fails with the message `Message stream modified (41)`

+The realm name specified in [the Kerberos configuration on the source host](#cifs_host_setup_krb5) does not match the case of the Windows domain name.
+In most cases this can be fixed by specifying the realm name in all caps.

 #### Kerberos authentication fails with the message `Pre-authentication information was invalid (24)` or `Identifier doesn't match expected value (906)`

 The username or the password supplied was invalid.
 Did you supply the correct credentials?